wtliao/layout2img/README.md

 ## TODO
 - [x] instruction to prepare dataset
 - [ ] remove all unnecessary files
-- [ ] add link to download our pre-trained model
+- [x] add link to download our pre-trained model
 - [ ] clean code including comments
 - [ ] instruction for training
 - [ ] instruction for evaluation
+- [ ] instruction for applying our methods in [layout2img](https://github.com/zhaobozb/layout2im)

 ## Training ImageTransformer